63OR63/zonepaq/README.md

 4. Once your settings are configured, click **Save** and follow the on-screen instructions.

+## Troubleshooting

+- If you encounter any errors after changing settings, you can reset them to default by deleting the `settings.ini` file located in the same folder as the app.
+- If you get some bug, please include latest logs from `logs/zonepaq.log` file in your report.

 ## FAQ

 - ### What are `.pak` files in S.T.A.L.K.E.R.
 2?